“The complacency of those entrusted to protect children is not a neutral failure. In the absence of action, complacency becomes complicity.”

 “When professionals look away, when courts miss it, when school staff and medical professionals miss the signs, or fail to report, complacency does not excuse them.
 Silence in the face of a suffering child is its own form of complicity.”

-I write about family courts that allow children to express “meaningful preference” in custody matters, and, while this has not specifically happened to me, I’m aware of it routinely happening with other Maine parents, some with children as young as 10 or 11, without acknowledging that a child whose reality has been deliberately distorted by coercive control methods cannot make a free and meaningful choice.
+I write about how family courts still allow children to express “meaningful preference” in custody matters when this type of abuse is happening, and, while this has not specifically happened to me, I’m aware of it routinely happening with other Maine parents.
+Some parents have children as young as 10 or 11 making ‘meaningful preference’ without acknowledging that a child whose reality has been deliberately distorted by coercive control methods is incapable of making free and meaningful choice.

 This family pathology is everywhere, and it doesn’t discriminate.
 All of Maine’s children depend on adults around them to protect them.

 I share what the aftermath may look like for the targeted parents and their children, who now struggle with the trauma of the experience.
-Like my daughter, the children’s experience doesn’t end in childhood; it is a core experience of a fractured attachment and bonding, and splitting that follows them well into adulthood, especially when left unaddressed.
-When unskilled professionals and mandated reporters tell parents to “give it time,” or “they’ll come back around,” it minimizes the problem, and it enables abusers to continue their abuse.
+Like my daughter, the children’s experience doesn’t end in childhood; it is a core experience of a fractured attachment and bonding, and psychological splitting that follows them well into adulthood, especially when left unaddressed.
+When untrained professionals tell parents to “give it time,” or “they’ll come back around,” it enables and empowers abusers to continue their abuse.
 It doesn’t protect the child or the targeted parent.

-What I believe my daughter and I experience does seem to have clinical and legal names.
+What my daughter and I experience appears to have clinical and legal names.
 It is recognized in two of the most authoritative diagnostic frameworks: the DSM-5 (the American Psychiatric Association’s handbook for diagnosing mental health conditions) and the ICD-11 (the World Health Organization’s global standard for classifying disease and harm).
-Both recognize the behavioral patterns of psychological abuse and coercive control that occur when a child is weaponized against a loving parent.
+Both recognize the behavioral patterns of emotional and psychological abuse and coercive control that occur when a child is weaponized against one parent by their other parent.
 It is identifiable in the Duluth Domestic Violence Power and Control Wheel.
 The recognition matters.
-It moves the abuse and power imbalance situation out of “he said/she said,” “resist-refuse,” “parent-child conflict,” and “high conflict co-parenting,” and into documented, measurable harm, where, if recognized and diagnosed correctly, it immediately eliminates any other label possibility.
+It moves the abuse and power imbalance situation out of “he said/she said,” “resist-refuse,” “parent-child conflict,” and “high conflict co-parenting” and into documented, measurable harm, where, if recognized and diagnosed correctly, it immediately eliminates the risk of applying the wrong labels.

 I also realized that I had to take a journey inward.
 I had to make an honest self-assessment, do some healing work, and learn about some very important things, like healthy self-boundaries.